Capabilities-Limited/cva6-build-notes/cva6-adding-a-perhipheral.md

 # Adding a component to the CVA6 corev_apu SoC

 This guide describes how to add a component to the default CVA6 SoC for FPGA on the Genesys 2 board.
-This is required for devices that need to access one of the board's peripherals, and may also be suitable for accelerators for functionality taking several cycles to complete, i.e. when the coprocessor interface is unsuitable.
+This is required for devices that need to access one of the board's peripherals, and may also be suitable for accelerators for functionality taking several cycles to complete, i.e. when the co-processor interface is unsuitable.
 The changes will be illustrated with examples that arose from changing over the Ethernet MAC from a lowRISC IP to the "AXI Ethernet" Xilinx IP, mostly within [this commit](https://github.com/Capabilities-Limited/cva6/commit/af2b8b52)).
 Seeing the changes made in that commit will be useful for following along with this guide.
 Note that the AXI Ethernet Xilinx component requires the Xilinx TEMAC license.